dgatf/msrc/README.md

 Optionally, for Hobbywing Flyfun and APD F-series, a PWM signal can be generated from the RPM telemetry value.

-Note there are two protocols for V4: not VBAR (old protocol) and VBAR.
-It is recommended to use the VBAR protocol.
-Check your ESC firmware is VBAR version
+Check your ESC firmware is not VBAR version  .
 Telemetry port is the program port.
 It is a servo male plug on the ESC

-For old protocol (not VBAR):
 - Values for current when throttle is low (up to 25%, depending on model) may not be reliable.
 If getting high or noisy current values when throttle is low, adjust _Current_thresold_.
 Below this throttle percentage (0-100%), current values will be 0A
 - Set _Max Current_ to the peak current of the ESC (eg: 80A: _Max Current_ 100)
 - Adjust _Voltage Divisor__ and _Current Multiplier__, depending on model: